MattithyahuData/P7-Diabetes-Prediction/README.md

 ## [Model Optimisation](Code/P7_Code.ipynb)
 In this step, I used GridsearchCV and RandomizedSearchCV to find the best parameters to optimise the performance of the model.
 Using the best parameters, I improved the SVC model accuracy of SVC by **1.3%**.
-The Logistic Regression model however saw no increase in accruacy.
+The Logistic Regression model however saw no increase in accuracy.

 *   **Logistic Regression** : Accuracy = 77.92% | MSE = 0.22 | RMSE =  0.47 (2dp)
 *   **SVC** : Accuracy = 77.27%  | MSE = 0.23 | RMSE =  0.48 (2dp)

 <a name="ModelEval"></a>

 ## [Model Evaluation](Code/P7_Code.ipynb)
-*   A confusion matrix showing the accuracy score of True and False predicitons achieved by the model.
+*   A confusion matrix showing the accuracy score of True and False predictions achieved by the model.

 *   Logistic Regression
 <img src="images/Confusionmatrixlog.png" />